|

 The buttons will stay at the bottom edge of the window and the input fields at the top edge.
 The same result could be achieved by setting the valign-values of the hboxes properly, but that would be more complicated.

-added to the
+Notes:Component added to the

-a glue is considered as a normal component.
+Container.autobox(String) a glue is considered as a normal component.

-Therefore the above example's autobox string has "1" as the placeholder for the glue.Group
+Therefore the above example's autobox string has "1" as the placeholder for the glue.Groups you can create gaps whose preferred size matches that of

 another component.
 E.g. you could create a gap that is exactly as high as a button.

-object that can be used to change the
+MutableConstraints object that can be used to change the

-glue's constraints.separator()
+glue's constraints.separator(),

-If the insert cursor is inside a vbox
+Integer.MAX_VALUEIf the insert cursor is inside a vbox

 Integer.MAX_VALUE